racslabs/racs/docs/source/commands/extract.rst

 =======

 **Description:**
-Extracts raw PCM data interleaved by channel for the given stream id and timestamp range.
+Extracts raw PCM data interleaved by channel for the given stream id and range.

 Arguments
 ---------